When: Monday, 31 December 2018 from 8:00 pm until after we see the New Year in.

 Where: The atmospheric Yarralumla Woolshed Location map

-Dance the evening away with “Stringfiddle” led by Bob McInnes.
-Calling by Peter Foster.
+Dance the evening away with the “Yarralumla Woolshed Hoppers” led by Dave Johnson.
+Calling by Don Richmond.
 All dances taught and called, so no experience necessary.

 Cost is just $25 for adults, $23 for group entry and concessions, $20 for MFS members, $13 for students, under 18s free.